TosBoY/Onvif_With_Go_Baby_Steps/DEVELOPMENT_GUIDE.md

 ## Debugging

+### Frontend
-- **Frontend:** Check browser console, use `console.log`.
+- Check browser console for errors and debug output
+- Use the Network tab to inspect API requests and responses
+- Examine React component state using React DevTools
+- Use `console.log` for tracking data flow between components

+### Backend
+- Check terminal output for detailed logging information
-- **Backend:** Check terminal output, use `go run ...
-2>&1 | tee backend.log`.
+- Use `go run cmd/backend/main.go 2>&1 | tee backend.log` to capture logs to a file

-## Best Practices

-- Use environment variables for secrets (especially in production).
-- Keep dependencies updated (`npm update`, `go get -u`).
-- Use `.gitignore` to avoid committing build artifacts and secrets.
-- Document new features and endpoints.
+- Set breakpoints in code when using an IDE like VSCode or GoLand
+- Check logs for camera configuration and validation details

+## Camera Configuration Process

+The system implements a two-phase approach to camera configuration:

+1. **Phase 1 - Apply Configuration**:
+   - Applies settings to all selected cameras
+   - Determines the closest supported resolution for each camera
+   - Prepares stream URLs for validation

+2. **Phase 2 - Validation**:
+   - After a brief pause (1 second), validates all cameras in the original order
+   - Uses FFprobe to check if the applied settings are functioning correctly
+   - For fake cameras, simulates successful validation

+This batch processing approach ensures efficient configuration of multiple cameras.

 ## Maintenance

-- Regularly update dependencies.
-- Monitor for security issues.
+- The camera configuration is stored in `main_back/config/cameras.json`
-- Backup configuration files.
+- Backup this file regularly to preserve camera settings
+- Update the frontend and backend dependencies periodically
+- Check for ONVIF library updates for new camera compatibility

 ---

-_Last updated: June 2025_
+_Last updated: June 5, 2025_